Erdiko/erdiko/getStarted.md

 2. Change the webroot to `[local erdiko code path]/public`

+3. Create a folder named var in  `[local erdiko code path]/` and change the group of the `/var` folder to `www-data` using chgrp www-data
+   `[local erdiko code path]/var`

-3. Save changes and restart your web server.
+4. Save changes and restart your web server.

-4. Type http://localhost into your browser (or your virtual host name)
+5. Type http://localhost into your browser (or your virtual host name)

-5. If you can see the Hello world page, you have successfully installed Erdiko!
+6. If you can see the Hello world page, you have successfully installed Erdiko!

 <div class="alert alert-dismissable alert-warning">
   <button type="button" class="close" data-dismiss="alert">×</button>